sst/guide/_chapters/create-a-cloudfront-distribution.md

 ![Select get started web screenshot]({{ site.url }}/assets/select-get-started-web.png)

 In the Create Distribution form we need to start by specifying the Origin Domain Name for our Web CloudFront Distribution.
 This field is pre-filled with a few options including the S3 bucket we created.
-But we are **not** going to selct on the options in the dropdown.
+But we are **not** going to select on the options in the dropdown.
 This is because the options here are the REST API endpoints for the S3 bucket instead of the one that is setup as a static website.

+You can grab the S3 website endpoint from the **Static website hosting** panel for your S3 bucket.
+We had configured this in the previous chapter.
+Copy the URL in the **Endpoint** field.

 ![S3 static website domain screenshot]({{ site.url }}/assets/s3-static-website-domain.png)

-Now copy and paste that URL in the **Origin Domain Name** field.
+And paste that URL in the **Origin Domain Name** field.
 In our case it is, `http://notes-app-client.s3-website-us-east-1.amazonaws.com`.

 ![Fill origin domain name field screenshot]({{ site.url }}/assets/fill-origin-domain-name-field.png)

 And now scroll down the form and switch **Compress Objects Automatically** to **Yes**.
-This will automatically Gzip compress the files that can be compressed.
+This will automatically Gzip compress the files that can be compressed and speed up the delivery of our app.

 ![Select compress objects automatically screenshot]({{ site.url }}/assets/select-compress-objects-automatically.png)